irena-flextool/flextool/docs/reference.md

 - Capacity: `existing` (and the investment and retirement parameters below)
 - Technical: `efficiency`, `min_load`, `efficiency_at_min_load`, `min_uptime`, `min_downtime`
 	- `min_load` - [0-1] Minimum load of the unit.
 Applies only if the unit has an online variable.
 With linear startups, it is the share of capacity started up.
 Constant or time.
+  - `availability` - [e.g. 0.9 means 90%] Fraction of capacity available for flows from/to the unit.
+For online units, the online variable is multiplied by the availability.
+Constant or time.
 - Economic: `startup_cost`, `fixed_cost` (fuel cost comes through the use of fuel commodities and other variable costs are defined for flows between unit and node, see below)

 ### Investment parameters for capacity expansion